 For those seeking an over-the-top, no-holds-barred sushi experience that places taste above all else, look no further than O Ya.
-Tim and Nancy Cushman’s Financial District star has racked up national awards and even a NYC sibling—for good reason.
+Tim and Nancy Cushman’s Financial District star has racked up national awards and even NYC and Mexico City siblings—for good reason.
 A maki-free menu promotes bite-sized delights brimming with indulgent flavor, like a scallop sashimi topped with shaved truffles and sea urchin jus, or the deliciously different potato chip nigiri.
 To experience O Ya at its extravagant best, opt for a 17-course omakase or 20-course “grand omakase,” which clock in at $185 and $285, respectively.

 New England prides itself on seafood—so it shouldn’t be a surprise that its hub features some phenomenal sushi offerings.

 It’s literally called “Cafe Sushi.”
 It’s located on the second floor of a strip-mall-style building in Cambridge, right above a Subway.
 It has a carpet.
 But judge it at your own dining peril: This spot features one of the city’s greatest—and most accessible—omakase experiences.
 Those who undertake the 8-course journey will be rewarded with near-perfect sashimi and nigiri specimens enhanced by microscopic toppings the chefs add with tweezers.
 On the non-omakase side, this delightfully unpretentious gem also offers affordable sushi entrees and lunchtime bento boxes.